Low cost web & Android app development for Abingdon

 Abingdon is 48 miles from our app development office in Hitchin and 48 also happens to be the limit in kHz (kilohertz) above which an audio sample rate in an Android app will result in decreased quality because a resampler must be used to play back the file.
 As of Android 5.0 (Lollipop), the audio resamplers are now entirely based on FIR filters derived from a Kaiser windowed-sinc function.
 We can make our bespoke Android apps sing for you!
 (Audio sampling in Android).

-Useful web app developers term of the day: HTML Canvas
+Useful web app developers term of the day: UI

 We are only 48 miles from Abingdon